A tasty chickpea and spinach curry recipe using pantry staples.

 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post

-One: In a food processor, whizz up the onion, garlic, and ginger to a paste.
+One: In a food processor, blitz the onion, garlic, and ginger to a paste.
 Fry the onion paste in a little oil for a few minutes, before adding the curry paste, cumin, and turmeric.
 Cook for 3 minutes.

 Two: Add the tinned cherry tomatoes and chickpeas and simmer for 10 minutes.

-Three: Stir through the coconut milk and frozen spinach cubes (which you have defrosted) and cook for a further 10 minutes.
+Three: Stir through the coconut milk and frozen spinach cubes (which have been defrosted) and cook for a further 10 minutes.

 Four: Stir through the mango chutney just before serving.